Wazzards/Intro/README.md

 # <small> Intro to FreeCAD addon <br/> development for Wizards </small>

-You wanna write some sick addons for your favorite C.A.D. software?
+Wanna make some sick addons for your CAD software?

 Well guess what, it's about to get messy, like 20 years
 worth of legacy code messy and that's just the start.

 Scared yet?
-Well if not then let's start on your journey.
+Well if not, then let's start on your journey.

 <br/>